HannahCalich/PhysMove/README.md

 ## Overview

 PhysMove contains a comprehensive collection of methods for documenting species' movement and space-use patterns from satellite telemetry data.
 The accompanying vignettes demonstrate how to calculate each of the methods and review all relevant functions and parameters.
-We demonstrate each function with a simulated telemetry dataset, called `tracks`, which is automatically loaded with PhysMove ([explore tracks dataset](introduction.html#explore-tracks-dataset)).
+We demonstrate each function with a simulated telemetry dataset, called `tracks`, which is automatically loaded with PhysMove (see the Introduction vignette).
 Please see our corresponding manuscript for further details on our methods and interpreting results.
 PhysMove focuses on three major categories of movement data analyses, and each category is accompanied by method-specific functions:

 1. **Characterization of movement patterns, including:**